https://www.totraveltoo.com/

 Top Places to Visit in Sri Lanka

 There are very few sites that offer the quaint originality in travel that you will find in Sri Lanka.
 Devastated by civil war for 25 years, the country is slowly rebuilding itself as a tourism destination.
-It has a lot going for it with its beautiful pristine beaches, unique blend of western and local culture, flora and fauna, and historical monuments.
+It has a lot going for it with its beautiful pristine beaches, the unique blend of western and local culture, flora and fauna, and historical monuments.

 We have placed together a list of locations that capture Sri Lanka’s cultural and natural diversity.
 Most of these places are still relatively untouched and retain their natural charm.

-Negombo in Sri Lanka
+Negombo in Sri Lanka – amazing place in Sri Lanka

 Negombo Places to visit in Sri Lanka